Another Salute to our Veterans

 When service members take the oath to serve our country, they are signing to give their lives to the military and follow the direction of the political leadership without question.
 Since Operation Desert Storm, much attention has been given to the federal administration established in 1930 to assist and care for our veterans and now known as the U. S. Department of Veterans Affairs, or more simply put, the VA.
 The recent publicity on long wait lines and veterans literally dying while waiting for care has brought to the forefront the need of improvements in the massive system.
 The first step should be the contacting of those many veterans who don’t know they have benefits or have given up trying to navigate the requirement process for what should have been a simple request for assistance.

 The VA has three administrative departments: the Veterans Benefit Administration (VBA), the Veterans Health Administration (VHA), and the National Cemetery Administration (NCA).
-When veterans look for health care or want to file for a disability, they need to understand that within the VHA alone there are three different departments which encompass compensation, health care and pensions.
-These departments do not communicate unless the veteran supplies the permissions with the proper forms.
+When veterans look for health care or want to file for a disability, they need to understand that within the VBA there are two different programs which encompass compensation and pensions.
+The VHA just covers administrating related health care to the veterans.
+With that, the VBA and the VHA do not communicate unless the veteran supplies the permissions with the proper forms.
 Most veterans or care givers don’t realize these departments are separate and this leads to much confusion in the filing process.

 The term veteran applies to all who have served in the military and earned the care and support of the administration, though the provided care is not equal.
 The levels of care have eight categories depending on when, where the vet served, and the sickness or injuries received.
 These benefits are the promise of service whether in the combat theater or serving during the combat era.